 Similarly, you might experience a few new features like “Combine,” which is a replacement for the view controller.
 This might sound a bit strange to most app developers now how you will be able to view all those models.

-Well, consider Combine as just an updated version for it because it is even more efficient and effective for application development.
+Well, consider Combine as just an updated version for it because it is even more efficient and effective for mobile application development.

 Unified App Development Framework